 Adidas has partnered with Parley, an organization that works to address major threats to the ocean, such as ocean plastic.
 This brings me to the line of Adidas shoes made using ocean plastic.
 If only more brands were willing to embrace materials like recycled ocean plastic, the world would be a better place.

 As mentioned, not all sustainable shoe brands are taking their products back for reuse or recycling.
-However, the most important step in the design process is making a product that's designed to last.
-These shoe brands have built their reputations on using natural, recycled and sustainable materials as well as on durability.
-So if you can use your shoes or boots for 10 years, that's one of the most sustainable things you can do.
+However, the most important step in the design process is making a product that’s designed to last.
+These shoe brands have built their reputations on using natural, recycled, and sustainable materials as well as on durability.
+If you can use your shoes or boots for 10 years, that’s one of the most sustainable things you can do.

 Allbirds

-If shoes made from recycled materials just aren't your thing, I get it.
-I prefer natural materials too.
-Allbirds* are made from merino wool, recycled bottles, and other sustainable materials.
+If shoes made from recycled materials just aren’t your thing, I get it.
+Allbirds are made from merino wool, recycled bottles, and other sustainable materials.
+These are my favorite sustainable sneakers at the moment.
+I wear them every single day!

-A little more green-credibility includes the fact that the company is a B Corp.
-Plus, you can send your lightly used Allbirds to be re-worn through Soles4Souls, which helps provide footwear for people in need around the world.
+Allbirds is a B Corp and you can send your lightly used Allbirds to be re-worn through Soles4Souls.
+Soles4Souls helps provide footwear for people in need around the world.

 Like these sustainable shoe brands?